MooersLab/EasyPyMOL/README.md

 2. load [`roundview.py`](./roundview.py) with the plugin manager (see plugin pulldown) in PyMOL

-3. copy [`roundview.py`](./roundview.py) to safe folder that will not be deleted when you delete PyMOL by accident or out of frustration.
+3. copy [`roundview.py`](./roundview.py) to safe folder that will not be deleted when you delete PyMOL.
 I use `~/Scripts/PyMOLScripts/`.
 Then load into PyMOL using method 1 or 2.

 4. create or edit the hidden file `.pymolrc` text file in the home directory so that it includes the following lines so that roundview.py is always loaded upon startup.
 This option also works without the first two lines.